 Roasting root vegetables for salads and other dishes

-Roasting the root vegetables that top the spinach salad with salmon recipe (below) brings out their sweetness.
-I prefer a roasted roots with a supple, but not mushy, texture.
-Keep checking as they roast in the oven and take them out once they have reached your preferred degree of doneness.
+Roasting the root vegetables that top the spinach salad brings out their sweetness.
+Keep checking as they roast in the oven so they don’t get mushy, and take them out once they have reached your preferred degree of doneness.

-The recipe calls for butternut squash, carrots, and parsnips, but you don't have to use this trio.
-A quick note on the squash, which is not a root veggie although it does resemble a sweet potato as far as cooking uses and texture.
-You may be surprised to know that butternut squash is a fruit.
-This makes sense given the sweetness of its flesh (delightful on top of spinach).
+The recipe calls for butternut squash, carrots, and parsnips, but you don’t have to use this trio.
+A quick note on the squash, which is not a root veggie.
+It’s actually a fruit.
+This makes sense, given the sweetness of its flesh.

 Here are some other ideas for roasted root combos.
 Unless you are steaming, the vegetables should be tossed in oil before seasoning.